WE ARE HERE TO HELP

 We aim to provide immediate first aid for people with mental health injuries in the same way that ambulances and hospitals support people with physical wounds.
 TRN also provides support where existing providers have difficulty in coping with demand.

 Watch Sean Gardner explain the story of how the the Trauma Response Network came to be when it launched back in 2018.
+Learn how together with Professor Ian Barron (a world leader in research) and Susan Darker-Smith (a highly regarded EMDR expert) they have worked with the EMDR Association UK to create this amazing charity.

 What we do